Differences Between Java List and Array List

 Key Differences between Java List and Array List

 The Differences Between Java List vs Array List are explained in the below-mentioned points:

-- Java List interface extends Collection and Array list extends Abstract List class and it can also implement List interface.
+- The Java List interface extends the Collection, and the Array list extends the abstract listening class, and it can also implement the List interface.

 - List interface creates a collection of elements that are stored in sequence and can be accessed by its index number.
 Array list, on the contrary, creates an array of objects where the array can grow dynamically whenever required and reduce as well.